yoheinakajima/mindgraph/readme.md

 ### Adding New Integrations

-To incorporate a new integration into AutoPlex, create a Python module within the `integrations` directory.
+To incorporate a new integration into MindGraph, create a Python module within the `integrations` directory.
 This module should define the integration's logic and include a `register` function that connects the integration to the `IntegrationManager`.
 Ensure that your integration interacts properly with the application's components, such as `models.py` for data operations and `views.py` for activation via API endpoints.
-This approach allows AutoPlex to dynamically expand its capabilities through modular and reusable code.
+This approach allows MindGraph to dynamically expand its capabilities through modular and reusable code.

 ### Utilizing Signals